Akilan2404/simple-demo/README.md

-# simple-demo
+# Simple example Repository

-This is a simple repo for training
+This is just an example repository for training purposes.